Posted - January 9-10, 2012 | Updated : January 14, 2012 | June 10, 2013 | August 14, 2015

 That is vintage Doom isn't it?
 "Attention servitors of Doom".
 Hahaha.

 Look at this picture.
 As you read Marvel comics don't you notice that these two are, you know. like best friends, even when they're fighting.
 This is a very symbolic panel.
 Professor X needs a costume.
-He should talk to his fellow Illuminati about some fancy duds.
-Where is Dr Strange by the way?

 Action time!
 Galactus sends a robot powerful enough to knock down the Hulk.